gorouflex/AFKBot/README.md

 Write by Python language

-Before run the bot please make you installed Python
+Before run the bot please make sure you installed Python

 ## Features: